- April 7, 2018

 1. The item is ideal for the market

 Fortune reported the “top reason” that startups fail: “They make products no one wants.”
 A careful survey of failed startups determined that 42% of them identified the “lack of a market need for their product” as the single biggest reason for their failure.

 If you’re going to spend your time making a product, then spend your time making sure it’s the right product for the right market.

 2. The business person does not overlook anything.

 After their company folded, Dijiwan’s leaders wrote this:

 A good product idea and a strong technical team are not a guarantee of a sustainable business.
 One should not ignore the business process and issues of a company because it is not their job.
-It can eventually deprive them from any future in that company.
+It can eventually deprive them of any future in that company.

 Ouch.
 They had a great product.
 They had a strong team.
 What did they lack?

 An under-the-hood look at Dijiwan makes it clear.
-They overlooked key aspects of business process and the “boring stuff.”
+They overlooked key aspects of the business process and the “boring stuff.”
 The CEO thinks, “It’s my job to lead.”
 The CMO thinks, “It’s my job to market.”
 The lead developer thinks, “It’s my job to code.”

 But a startup can’t segment its responsibilities like that.
 Things are far more organic in a startup, meaning that roles and responsibilities will overlap.
 Small things can turn into large things.
 Some of the most important components of a startup are those pesky issues of business process, business model, and scalability.